samfreund/samfreund/README.md

 **About Me:**

 - I’m currently building a robot, see the code at [Masha 2025](https://github.com/milwaukeecybercheese/masha2025)
-- I’m working on training a machine learning model for Coral which will be used in [Photonvision](https://github.com/photonvision/photonvision)
+- I'm also doing some research into password security, more to come later
-- Ask me about anything, I am happy to help;
+- Ask me about anything, I am happy to help

 ---